Difficult Bible Quiz about the Physical Bible

 b.
 Matthew.

 c.
-The word "Trinity" is not in the Bible.
+The word "Trinity" is not found in the Bible.

 The word "Godhead" is mentioned three times in the Bible, and the word "Trinity" is implied, but the word itself is not in the Bible.